hkuspace-pu/final-year-project-Calson_Ao/README.md

-# final-year-project-Calson_Ao
+# Final Year Project of Calson Ao: Blockchain in Medical Record
-FYP: Blockchain in Medical Record
+This project aims to develop a simple electronic medical record (EMR) system using the blockchain technology